Effective powers of $\omega$ over $\Delta_2$ cohesive sets and infinite $\Pi_1$ sets without $\Delta_2$ cohesive subsets: Acknowledgments

 \section{Acknowledgments}

 We give many thanks to Volodya Shavrukov for his very helpful comments on Section~\ref{sec-NoCOH}, chief among which are drawing our attention to~\cite{LermanShoreSoare} and pointing out the connections among r-maximal major subsets, $\Delta_3$ preference functions, and $\Delta_2$ r-cohesive subsets.
 We also thank Carl Jockusch and Richard Shore for very helpful discussions and suggestions.
-This project was partially supported by the John Templeton Foundation grant ID 60842 and by EPSRC grant EP/T031476/1.
+Finally, we thank the anonymous reviewers for their suggestions which helped improve the clarity of this work.